-Kincraig, too, is throwing a party in its community hall, this year the music is provided by local up and coming band Hollow Whisper, playing a varied mix to suit most tastes, with the odd ceilidh dance thrown in for good measure.
+Kincraig, too, is throwing a party in its community hall, with plenty of ceilidh dances thrown in for good measure.

 A Banquet fit for a King (or Queen) at Muckrach Lodge

 If it’s class and luxury, coupled with exemplary Highland hospitality, that you’re looking for as you usher in the New Year, then head to Muckrach in Dulnain Bridge.
-This high-end boutique hotel is laying on a 7 course menu for Hogmanay, accompanied by a glass of house wine to compliment each course.
+This high-end boutique hotel is laying on a Highland Hogmanay Gala Dinner with entertainment and the option to add a flight of wine.

-Arrive in style for 6pm and prepare to be treated to canapés and fizz, before sitting down to a sumptuous feast, after which you’ll be treated to Scottish music and fireworks at midnight.
+Arrive in style and prepare to be treated to canapés and fizz, before sitting down to a sumptuous feast, after which you’ll be treated to Scottish music and fireworks at midnight.
 The bells are accompanied by another glass of fizz or a wee dram of whisky and, if you’ve got any room left, cheese and port.
-At £165 per person it’s not cheap, but the regal experience is well worth the expense, which is why the hotel has been ranked as 3rd best in the UK and 11th best in Europe in the Best Small Hotel category of the 2016 TripAdvisor Travellers’ Choice award.
+Tickets are not cheap, but the regal experience is well worth the expense, which is why the hotel has been ranked as 3rd best in the UK and 11th best in Europe in the Best Small Hotel category of the 2016 TripAdvisor Travellers’ Choice award.

-Other venues hosting more formal Hogmanay dinners include the Deeside Inn, Ballater (£70 per person), Kincraig’s Loch Insh Boathouse restaurant (£60 per person), and Aviemore’s Macdonald Resort, which offers either a child-free gala dinner (£75 per person) or a family-friendly dinner party (£75 per adult, £45 per child), both with music.
+Other venues hosting more formal Hogmanay dinners include the Cairngorm Hotel, La Taverna Aviemore and Aviemore’s Macdonald Resort, which offers either a child-free gala dinner or a family-friendly dinner party both with music.